herlo/ssh-gpg-smartcard-config/YubiKey.rst

 The `YubiKey 4 or YubiKey 4 Nano <https://www.yubico.com/products/yubikey-hardware/yubikey4>` or `YubiKey Neo <https://www.yubico.com/products/yubikey-hardware/yubikey-neo>`_ are used here.
 Other YubiKeys will not work, as they do not support the applet functionality.
 Unless you plan to use the NFC functionality of the Yubikey NEO, it is recommended that you get Yubikey 4, which supports 4096-bit PGP keys.
 The NEO is limited to 2048-bit keys.

+The same instructions should work on other GPG smart card implementations, although they were developed using the Yubikey implementation

-Examples below are using a Fedora 23 x86_64 and Ubuntu 15.04 x86_64 fresh install.
+Examples below are using a Fedora 27 x86_64 and Ubuntu 15.04 x86_64 fresh install.
 There are other tutorials for other operating systems and keys available online.
 See the CREDITS section below for alternate tutorials, examples, etc.

 Configuring Authentication with GNOME-Shell
 -------------------------------------------